 Almost all of the owner-occupied loans that we write have an “exit strategy”.
-We never used that term before the proliferation of fed and state regulations in response to the recession, but here it is.
+We never used that term before the proliferation of Fed and State regulations in response to the recession, but here it is.
 We write these loans as either an 11 month loan for Bridge or Temporary loans, or for another Fed compliant term of 15 years.
-However since the inception of these programs the I would wager none will go to that term.
-I looked at the statistics of the owner-occupied loans we have written that are serviced and the ones that had paid off lasted an average of 11 months.
+However since the inception of these programs the I would wager none will go to that full 15 year term.
+We looked at the statistics of the owner-occupied loans we have written that are serviced and the ones that had paid off lasted an average of 11 months.
 So, we make 15 year loans but they most likely will not last that long.
-The reason we have found they do not last the full 15 years is due to the way the loan is structured.
+The reason we have found they do not last the full 15 years is due to the way we have the loan structured.
 It is an interest only loan for the first 3 years, then on year 4 through 15 the loan converts to an interest plus principal loan.
 What this means is the monthly loan payment significantly increases on year 4 which is cause for the borrower to refinance out of the loan before this occurs.
 Nearly all borrowers look at this loan as a 3-year interest only loan, even though it is written as a 15-year loan.

-One thing I must mention that increases the security of those loans, is the fact that the Feds require they be impounded for the payment of property taxes and insurance.
+One thing to mention that increases the security of these loans, is the fact that the Feds require they be impounded for the payment of property taxes and insurance.
 The Feds did get that one right.
 You know every month that those items are paid and not accumulating.

 Last item to mention is that the Feds mandate these borrowers do a Consumer Credit Counseling class before the loan records.
 The counselor takes the disclosures for the loan and does a budget talk with the borrower.
 It’s done over the phone and takes about 45 minutes to an hour.
 This was intended to make for a more informed borrower.
-Makes sense to me.
+Makes sense.

 That’s why these loans are a great investment.